PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-06 11:11:58
+Last updated: 2024-04-06 11:12:31
-Random Quote: I don't wanna be choosing between two girls, I wanna be a complete head over heels idiot for one! - Ted Mosby
+Random Quote: You have courage.
+Not battle courage perhaps but...
+I don't know... a kind of woman's courage.  -  Brienne of Tarth